MrZloHex/emuBOOB/README.md

  - [ ] Implementation of all Instructions (28/48)
  - [ ] Real memory as in MCS-8
  - [ ] Editor for writing assembly code
+    - [ ] Sample programme to copy some data to another location in mem
  - [ ] Translator for assembly code
  - [ ] TUI / GUI